Things to Do

 If the weather is a tad wet, there are some wonderful indoor experiences too.Â Here are a few suggestions:

-The Ucluelet Aquarium isÂ now a permanent structure and will only close for a month or so starting Dec.
-21/12.
+The Ucluelet Aquarium isÂ now a permanent structure and will only close for a month or so in the winter.

 Reflecting Spirit Gallery represents over 160 west coast artists.
 Locations in both Ucluelet and Tofino.